erisdisqordia/pleroma-fe/README.md

 # Disqordia.space fork of pleroma-fe

+This fork includes several new options and tweaks, some of which have been merged upstream

 **Master** branch is the official branch, intended for use on any instance

 **Disqordia** branch is for modifications intended for only Disqordia.space (such as name changes and icon tweaks)